gamernetwork/yolk-core/README.md

 Yolk::dump($var, $format = null);
 ```

-If no format or null is specified then Yolk will auto-detect the appropriate output - DUMP_TERMINAL will be used within CLI environments and DUMP_HTML will be used for web environments.
+If no format or null is specified then Yolk will auto-detect the appropriate output - `DUMP_TERMINAL` will be used within CLI environments and `DUMP_HTML` will be used for web environments.

 ## Helpers

 Yolk provides a variety of helper functions and more can be easily added.
-Helper functions are implemented as static class methods and registered by passing the class name to the `Yolk::registerHelper()` method.
+Helper functions are implemented as static class methods and registered either by passing the class name to the `Yolk::registerHelper()` method (registers all public static methods) or by passing a class and method name to the `Yolk::addHelperMethod()` (registers a single method).
 Once registered helper functions can be called via static method call to `Yolk`.

 ```php